-- The transfer of solution information from fine meshes to coarse meshes is carried out through a volume weighted averaging procedure to ensure conservation. - The transfer of solution information from coarse meshes to fine meshes (used to fill both the dummy cells surrounding the mesh boundaries and the newly created mesh structure) is still conservative when piecewise constant interpolation is used, but no longer when a MUSCL-type reconstruction [6] is applied to the solution.
+- The transfer of solution information from fine meshes to coarse meshes is carried out through a volume weighted averaging procedure to ensure conservation. - The transfer of solution information from coarse meshes to fine meshes (used to fill both the dummy cells surrounding the mesh boundaries and the newly created mesh structure) is still conservative when piecewise constant interpolation is used, but no longer when a MUSCL-type reconstruction [8] is applied to the solution.
 Here a correction is applied in which the MUSCL reconstruction is scaled to ensure that the sum of the 'masses' contained within each fine cell is the same as the mass within the corresponding coarse cell.
-The scaled reconstruction is no longer guaranteed to be monotonic, but it does prohibit any change of sign. - The communication between meshes through layers of dummy cells which span either of the poles must take into account the reversal of the coordinate system across the singularity.
+The scaled reconstruction is no longer guaranteed to be monotonic, but it does prohibit any change of sign.

+• The communication between meshes through layers of dummy cells which span either of the poles must take into account the reversal of the coordinate system across the singularity.
 As a result the velocity field swaps sign in the dummy cells and any filling of strips of cells is carried out in reverse.
-Zonal boundaries require periodic conditions to fill the dummy cells.
+The zonal boundary (taken along a surface of constant longitude) require periodic conditions to fill the dummy cells.